lowlydba/jobsjson.org/examples.md

 This page provides practical examples and common patterns for implementing the jobs.json specification.

-## Basic jobs_url Approach
+## Basic jobsUrl Approach

-If maintaining a complete list of individual jobs in your `jobs.json` file is too much overhead, you can use the `jobs_url` field to simply link to your careers page or job board.
+If maintaining a complete list of individual jobs in your `jobs.json` file is too much overhead, you can use the `jobsUrl` field to simply link to your careers page or job board.
 This approach is ideal when you already have a job board with up-to-date listings or want to adopt the specification without the overhead of maintaining individual job entries.

 ```json
 {